digitalcraftsman/hugo-freelancer-theme/README.md

 Copy the folder [`projects`](//github.com/digitalcraftsman/hugo-freelancer-theme/tree/dev/examples/projects) inside the `data` folder in the root directory of your site.
 Let's make some changes to show your work.

 Pay attention to the `modalID`.
 It must be a unique integer and be incremented with each new project you want to add to the portfolio.
-Otherwise the corresponding modal can't be rendered.
+Otherwise, the corresponding modal can't be rendered.

-Furthermore you can use Markdown syntax for URLs like here `[text](//url.to/source)` in the description.
+Furthermore, you can use Markdown syntax for URLs like here `[text](//url.to/source)` in the description.
 Copy the image of an project inside `static/img/portfolio` and **just** enter the filename.

 ### Make the contact form working